Soterix Medical Neuronavigation

 Upon request, Soterix Medical support team can provide assistance and advice in MR image processing and MRI data quality inspection.

 Neural Navigator by Brain Science Tools BV is exclusively distributed in the US and Canada by Soterix Medical.
 Neural Navigator has extensive regulatory agency approvals worldwide: Neural Navigator is United States FDA 510(k) cleared.
-Neural Navigator is Canada (Health Canada) approved.
+Neural Navigator is Canada (Health Canada) Licensed.

-The only neuronavigation system that is fully compatible with High definition transcranial electrical stimulation
+The only neuronavigation system that is fully compatible with high definition transcranial electrical stimulation

 Learn more about Soterix Medical HD-tES